Going Back Home

-Going Back Home is a collaborative studio album by former Dr. Feelgood guitarist Wilko Johnson and the Who lead vocalist Roger Daltrey released in 2014.
+Going Back Home is a collaborative studio album by former Dr. Feelgood guitarist Wilko Johnson and the Who's lead vocalist Roger Daltrey, released on 25 March 2014 by Chess Records.
 The album contains versions of songs previously recorded by Johnson and his former band Dr. Feelgood, as well as a version of "Everybody's Carrying a Gun" by Wilko Johnson and the Solid Senders.

 The album entered the UK Albums Chart at No. 3, making it Daltrey's highest ranking since the Who's album Face Dances (No. 2 in 1981), while Johnson's last major chart success was Dr. Feelgood's live album Stupidity which reached No. 1 in 1976.

 Background

 Johnson and Daltrey decided to work together after meeting when seated next to each other at an awards ceremony in 2010 and quickly striking up a friendship.
 Daltrey said, "It turned out we both loved Johnny Kidd & the Pirates.
 They'd been a big influence on both our bands.
 That heavy power-trio sound, backing up a singer; it's a British institution.
 No-one does that better than us."

 Johnson was diagnosed with pancreatic cancer in January 2013, but was well enough to press ahead with the collaboration when the Who finished their world tour.
 Going Back Home was recorded in the space of a week in November 2013.
 According to Johnson, "Roger jumped up and said, 'Let's do it,'.
 He knew this lovely little studio called Yellow Fish in Uckfield.
 Unfortunate name for a place, but a great studio."
 The album's track listing was revealed on 22 February 2014.
 It was later established that Johnson actually had a less aggressive neuroendocrine tumour, and following radical surgery he was later declared cancer-free.

 Some of the musicians who worked with Johnson and Daltrey on the album were current and past Blockheads members Dylan Howe, Norman Watt-Roy (who also worked on Daltrey's 1984 album Parting Should Be Painless), and the Style Council's former keyboardist Mick Talbot.